Designer of the Future, Music Hacker, Sound Artist, DJ

 Yuri Suzuki loves music - but he can't read it.
 As a dyslexic, he can’t understand musical score, and even though he got fired as a trombone player in a band, this hasn’t dampened his passion for music or it’s connection to people.

-Suzuki is a sound artist, designer and electronic musician who produces work that explores the realm of sound through exquisitely designed musical artefacts.
+Suzuki is a sound artist, installation artist, designer and electronic musician who produces work that explores the realm of sound through exquisitely designed musical artefacts.

 Born in Tokyo, he worked for 6 years with the famous Japanese art unit Maywa Denki, where he developed a strong interest in music and technology.
 In 2005 he moved to London and has stayed there ever since.